 Choosing an Ophthalmologist

-When it comes to choosing an eye surgeon to perform your LASIK procedure, it’s important to look for a few qualifications:
+When it comes to choosing an eye doctor to perform your LASIK procedure, it’s important to look for a few qualifications:

 - Board certification from the American Board of Ophthalmology